meuniv/yamldoc/docs/General Purpose.rst

 General purpose
 +++++++++++++++
 The purpose of this tool is to convert a `yaml` file into a file usable for multiple-choice questions in LMS.
-The code also creates  :math:`\textrm{\LaTeX}` and PDF files as needed.
+The code also creates LaTeX and PDF files as needed.

 In addition to creating neat files, this approach is a good way to archive questions in a flexible format.